+There are a number of how-to’s online showing how to create heat maps but they tend to take a lot of time and require at least an intermediate or advanced knowledge of Excel functions.
 You have all the relevant map data you need but no easy way to analyze them.
 You can use any of the hundreds of functions of a spreadsheet software, such as Excel, to make sense of your data and convert them into visual representations, such as graphs and pie charts.
-If you have at least an intermediate knowledge of Excel functions, you may be able to formulate your own sub-routines to suit your purposes; or you can use custom functions created by others and made available online.
+With ShowMyMaps’ help, creating heat maps is made simpler by just copy-and-pasting your data.

 A heat map is a graphic representation of value densities within any given data.
 Different colors represent different values and make it easier to distinguish the varying levels of density based on markers on the map.

 Create A Heat Map With ShowMyMap